 CuraLin for type 2 diabetes

-CuraLin is a supplement based on Ayurvedic principles and scientific research.
-Formulated by Ayurvedic experts with years of experience, it combines ten traditional Ayurvedic herbs used to treat type 2 diabetes:
+CuraLin is an herbal supplement which was formulated by Ayurvedic experts and is based on scientific research and years of experience.
+Curalin combines the following ten Ayurvedic herbs used to treat type 2 diabetes:

 - Bitter melon (30%)